 William H. Carney.
 U.S. soldier.
 Mr. Carney was born a slave in Virginia, but escaped to freedom through the Underground Railroad.
 As a member of the all-Negro Company C of the 54th Massachusetts Infantry Regiment, Mr. Carney distinguished himself in the U.S. Civil War at the Battle of Fort Wagner, outside Charleston, South Carolina, on July 18, 1863, when despite being wounded four times, he made his way back to his unit carrying the flag, and proudly claimed that it never hit the ground.
 Although the Union forces lost the battle, the 54th was hailed for its courage, and Mr. Carney was promoted to sergeant.
 In 1900 he was finally awarded the Medal of Honor, becoming the first Negro soldier to win it.
 He died at the age of 68 on December 9, 1908 in an elevator accident at the Massachusetts State House in Boston, where he had been employed for 35 years.

 John Philip Holland.
-Irish-born U.S. engineer.
-Mr. Holland is regarded as the father of the modern submarine, having designed the first submarine to be formally commissioned by the U.S. Navy, and the first U.K. Royal Navy submarine, the Holland 1.
+U.K.-born U.S. engineer.
+Mr. Holland, a native of Ireland, is regarded as the father of the modern submarine, having designed the first submarine to be formally commissioned by the U.S. Navy, and the first U.K. Royal Navy submarine, the Holland 1.
 He died on August 12, 1914 at the age of 74.

 75 years ago